Kevinpgalligan/GoLfind/README.md

 ```

 ##### Step 3 (for Portacle users): cl-sat fix
 For users of Portacle, there is an unfortunate bug in the Quicklisp-provided version of cl-sat (as of early 2020) that prevents it from working within Portacle.
-I'll push a fix for this to the cl-sat repository shortly, at which point you will have to clone [cl-sat](https://github.com/guicho271828/cl-sat) and [cl-sat.minisat](https://github.com/guicho271828/cl-sat.minisat) into your Quicklisp local-projects folder.
+I'll push a fix for this to the cl-sat repository shortly (pending [this pull request](https://github.com/cl-model-languages/cl-sat/pull/5), as of March 19th 2020), at which point you will have to clone [cl-sat](https://github.com/guicho271828/cl-sat) and [cl-sat.minisat](https://github.com/guicho271828/cl-sat.minisat) into your Quicklisp local-projects folder.

 ##### Step 4: pray
 If anything doesn't work or you're confused by these instructions, please let me know and I'll try to help.